 - Includes supporting documents.

-- Designed so that delegates can easily work through the units at a pace that suits their overall CPD schedule.
+- Designed so that participating schools can easily work through the units at a pace that suits their overall CPD schedule.

 - Video Introducing the training and how it works.